-The Jewish Federation’s ChangeMaker Challenge is an opportunity for Angelenos to bring their ideas to life and have an impact on our city.
+The Jewish Federation’s ChangeMaker Challenge is an opportunity for Angelenos to bring their ideas to life and have an impact on our county.
 We are seeking submissions for innovative projects that meet some of LA’s biggest challenges and will make a real, positive difference.
 A key goal of the ChangeMaker Challenge is to build strong ties between the Jewish community and other communities across Los Angeles, so those applying from outside the Jewish community will be encouraged to partner with the Jewish community, and vice versa.
 The Jewish Federation will help applicants make those connections.

 Organizations or groups who have an idea for a project that can have a positive impact in Los Angeles.
 Applicants must be located in the greater Los Angeles area to apply.
 Previous recipients of the ChangeMaker Challenge award are not eligible.
-Eligible Applicants are a 501c3.
-If you aren’t a 501c3, you will need to have a fiscal sponsor.
+Eligible Applicants are a 501(c)3.
+If you aren’t a 501(c)3, you will need to have a fiscal sponsor.
 Please register as a Grant Applicant.
 Also, please note that organizations that have not previously received Federation funding will require approval by our staff to complete the registration process.

 No — all are encouraged to apply.

 No. Existing projects may apply for funding, but applicants should explain how a ChangeMaker Challenge award will help them improve or expand their project.